 Like the name suggests, immediate dentures can be worn immediately after extracting teeth.
 However, it’s important that you don’t remove your dentures during the first 24 hours so your gums have a chance to heal.
 Your dentures will act like a sort of bandaid on your first day, which is why you’ll even need to wear them to bed.
 Our dentist will prescribe pain relievers or antibiotics if necessary to take as directed while the site heals.

 Conventional dentures cannot be worn immediately after tooth extraction.
-That means our dentists will have to extract any teeth eight to twelve weeks before you get your dentures.
+That means our dentists will have to extract any teeth before you get your dentures.

 The First Two Weeks